-- 1 Open System Preferences. - 2 Click the Software Update icon and follow the onscreen instructions. - For more information, search for "Software Update" in Mac Help. - For the latest information about Mac OS X, go to the Mac OS X website at www.apple.com/macosx.
+- 1 Choose Apple (\bigstar) > Software Update. - 2 Follow the onscreen instructions. - For more information, search for "Software Update" in Mac Help. - For the latest information about Mac OS X, go to the Mac OS X website at www.apple.com/macosx.